-The symptoms of melanoma usually present initially as changes in the appearance to the skin, which is caused be changes to the way the melanocytes are produced.
+The symptoms of melanoma usually present initially as changes in the appearance of the skin, which is caused by changes in how melanocytes are produced.

-Moles normally occur on healthy skin and do not necessarily represent an early sign of melanoma.
-Moles are usually evenly colored and may be round or oval and flat or raised from the surface.
-They typically appear in childhood or adolescence and stay unchanged for many years.
+Moles normally appear on healthy skin and do not necessarily represent an early sign of melanoma.
+Moles are usually evenly colored and may be round or oval, and can also be flat or raised from the surface.
+These moles typically appear in childhood or adolescence and stay unchanged for many years.

-- Asymmetry: uneven shape of mole or birthmark
+- Asymmetry: The uneven shape of a mole or birthmark.

-- Border: irregular or blurred edge of mole or birthmark
+- Border: Irregular or blurred edge of a mole or birthmark.

-- Diameter: spot larger than 6mm (or ¼ inch) in diameter
+- Diameter: A spot larger than 6 millimeters (mm), or ¼ inch, in diameter.

-- Evolving: changes evident in size, shape or color
+- Evolving: The mole changes its size, shape, or color.

-However, these signs do not encompass all forms of melanoma and it is important to consider abnormal changes or the appearance of new spots on the skin.
+However, these signs do not encompass all forms of melanoma.
+It is therefore important to consider abnormal changes or the appearance of new spots on the skin.
 In particular, changes that look different from the rest of the moles on the skin of the individual, or those occurring at an elder age, are of greater concern.

 Other warning signs of melanoma include:

-- A sore that doesn’t heal as normal
+- A sore that does not heal as normal

-- Spread of pigment to skin surrounds spot
+- Spread of pigment to skin surrounds the spot

-There are two main causes of melanoma that have been identified to date; exposure to ultraviolet (UV) radiation from sunlight and genetic susceptibilities.
+There are two main causes of melanoma that have been identified to date, which include exposure to ultraviolet (UV) radiation from the sunlight and genetic susceptibilities.

-Exposure to UV radiation was suggested as a causative factor for melanoma by Henry Lancaster, who was an Australian mathematician that noted the high incidence of melanoma in Australian individuals that were exposed to significant sunlight.
+Exposure to UV radiation was suggested as a causative factor for melanoma by Henry Lancaster, who was an Australian mathematician who noted the high incidence of melanoma in Australian individuals who were exposed to a significant amount of sunlight.